mahendragp/MGPBarcodeScanner/README.md

 ## Usage

-You need to set a custom class to a view controller to `MGPScannerViewController`.
+You need to set `MGPScannerViewController` as custom class to a view controller and Storyboard Id to `MGPScannerViewController`.
 That's it!!

 ```
     let vc = MGPScannerViewController.viewControllerFrom(storyboard: "Main", withIdentifier: "MGPScannerViewController")!
     vc.delegate = self